streamshuttle/docker-compose/README.md

       - /mnt/disk1/hub-1-data:/mnt/hub-1-data
 ```

-Login to the shuttle-conf container
-`docker compose run --rm shuttle-conf bash`

 Now modify the hub configuration file so that the storage directory
 points to the desired path.

-- open the configuration file for editing (nano and vim are installed)
+- open the configuration file that is in this repository.
- - `nano /data/config/hub/hub-1.json`
+ - `nano /hub/config/hub-1.json`
  - and replace the `defaultStorageRoot` option with the new path.
- - if following the example we simply change  `/data/shuttle_storage` to `/mnt/hub-1-data`
+ - if following the example, we simply change  `/data/shuttle_storage` to `/mnt/hub-1-data`

 If hub data already existed make sure it is copied into the correct location
  - run the shuttle-conf container with the new volume mount